 From time to time, people ask me what I do for fun, and, being the some would say needlessly problematizing overthinker that I undoubtedly am, I can understand why that question comes up.
 Inspite and because of their many problems, however, I actually do enjoy music, films, literature, art and gaming.
 By extension, I also enjoy youtubers who (humerously) comment on films, literature, art and gaming (and aren’t afraid to take a political stand whenever necessary).

 Hbomberguy, a strange self-proclaimed SJW Brit who calls himself Harris (this may or may not be his real name), is currently one of my favourite youtubers.
-Although I don’t always agree with him and I believe that cis-male straight white British youtubers are overrepresented on the platform, I enjoy his dry and often self-deprecating sense of humour, his intelligent analyses, his penchant for overanalyzing and his critical thinking.
+Although I don’t always agree with him and I believe that cis-male, straight (EDIT July 5th 2018: Hbomberguy has since come out as queer) white British youtubers are overrepresented on the platform, I enjoy his dry and often self-deprecating sense of humour, his intelligent analyses, his penchant for overanalyzing and his critical thinking.

 I first stumbled across hbomberguy’s 2 hour (!) long review of why he believes the BBC show Sherlock is “garbage” a couple of months back.
 Fully intent on becoming upset at what I was about to see and clicking away in about five minutes, I went ahead and clicked anyway (“hate watching” is another one of those fun hobbies of mine, after all).
 But what followed was a really well constructed and highly entertaining argument as to why Sherlock was, in hbomberguy’s opinion, a flawed show to begin with: